 Need a WordPress introduction to learn how WordPress works?
-Learn the steps to create a WordPress website from scratch with this free WordPress tutorial step-by-step online course.
+Learn the steps to create a WordPress website from scratch with this WordPress tutorial step-by-step online course.

 Lori Fitzgerald writes for marketers and SEO tool users to help their websites rank on Google.
 She contributes articles about digital marketing, SEO techniques and tech and her articles have appeared on a number of websites.